Campaign Director, Fisheries

-Gib Brogan is a fisheries campaign manager at Oceana, the largest international advocacy group working solely to protect the world’s oceans.
+Gib Brogan is a fisheries campaign director at Oceana, the largest international advocacy group working solely to protect the world’s oceans.

 For nearly 20 years, he has worked to improve the policies that manage our oceans including fisheries, seafood, habitat protection and pollution.
 Gib helps lead Oceana’s fight to save North Atlantic right whales from extinction.
 He also leads Oceana’s work with recreational fishermen on common conservation goals.